mapesa2021/engineering/SUPABASE_SETUP.md

 ---

-**Your CareThePlanet website will now have a professional, scalable database backend! 🎉**
+**Your Olerum Engineering website will now have a professional, scalable database backend! 🎉**